LazaUK/SemanticWorkbench-Assistant-LangGraph/README.md

 My GitHub repo provides a step-by-step guide on building and deploying a LangGraph-based assistant within the Semantic Workbench environment.
 It includes code examples and explanations of some key concepts.
 LangGraph-based assistant example demonstrates a specific use case: searching for and analysing arXiv publications to support the research process.

+> [!NOTE]
-> Note: This step-by-step guide assumes that you have cloned the source code of Semantic Workbench **_v1_** from its official repo (https://github.com/microsoft/semanticworkbench) and using it on a Windows 11 machine.
+> This step-by-step guide assumes that you have cloned the source code of Semantic Workbench **_v1_** from its official repo (https://github.com/microsoft/semanticworkbench) and using it on a Windows 11 machine.

 ## Table of contents:
 - [Step 1: Setup of Semantic Workbench's backend](https://github.com/LazaUK/SemanticWorkbench-Assistant-LangGraph#step-1-setup-of-semantic-workbenchs-backend)